futurice/field-ops-guide/field-ops-guide.md

 **What is the criteria for "yes"?**

-When active project development mode is over, all running expenses are handled directly by the Client.
+When active project development mode is over, all running expenses are handled directly by the owner of the service, the Client.

 **Why is this important?**

-Charges like these might annually generate thousands of euros worth of expenses that should be handled by the Client directly.
+Not only might charges like these annually generate thousands of euros worth of expenses, but manually proxying them to another party to be paid also causes wasteful administrative overhead.

 Also as credit cards do have an expiration date, when they do expire, the notification of the expiration is not sent to the credit card holder but to the contact point in the account for the service in question.
 To avoid any easily avoidable downtime in the services, the responsibility of the running costs should be where the direct interest for keeping the service up is - the Client.